Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

         Command to remove all the generated files.

 .. note::
-    For embedded platform the following setup steps are required: a.If the platform and common-image are downloaded from Xilinx Download Center(Suggested):
+    For embedded platforms, the following setup steps are required:
+        a.
+If the platform and common-image are downloaded from the Download Center (Suggested):
-            | Run the sdk.sh script from the common-image directory to install sysroot using the command : ./sdk.sh -y -d ./ -p
+            | Run the `sdk.sh` script from the `common-image` directory to install sysroot using the command: ./sdk.sh -y -d ./ -p
-            | Unzip the rootfs file : gunzip ./rootfs.ext4.gz
+            | Unzip the `rootfs` file : gunzip ./rootfs.ext4.gz
             | export SYSROOT=< path-to-platform-sysroot >
-        b.User could also define SYSROOT, K_IMAGE and ROOTFS by themselves:
+        b.
+You could also define SYSROOT, K_IMAGE, and ROOTFS by themselves:
             .. code-block::

                 export SYSROOT=< path-to-platform-sysroot >